Skip to content

 BFF is considered as a more secure approach compared to SPA+PKCE

 As tokens are never exposed to the browser environment, reducing the risk of token theft via XSS attacks.
-But BFF itself must implement all the measures to prevent Cross-Site Request Forgery (CSRF) attacks.
-And the SPA must be hosted by the BFF backend due to SameSite cookie for CSRF, which is implemented as a regular web application.
+But BFF itself must implement all the measures to prevent Cross-Site Request Forgery (CSRF) attacks (e.g. by requiring a custom header from client).
+And in practice, the SPA and the BFF backend should share the same site (parent domain) (e.g. spa.example.com and bff.example.com with a cookie Domain=example.com), so that the BFF session cookie is treated as first-party in the browser.

 Once the user is authenticated, the BFF can use multiple methods to obtain access tokens for different downstream APIs: